 - Insect repellant containing DEET or permethrin--carefully follow the directions on the container.

 - Any medications including kits for insect stings, bee stings, etc.

 - Glasses or other eye protection of working in the woods

 Each student will be issued equipment when they check-in for use in one or more courses.
 Each student is responsible for the care of the equipment they are issued.
 Tapes, increment borers, and other tools or equipment needing protection from rust should be kept oiled.
 Losses or unwarranted damage will be paid for by the responsible student or crew.
-Hard hats will be issued, but if you have your own, bring it with you.
-Hard hats must be worn when you are visiting an active timber sale.
+Hard hats will be issued and must be worn when you are visiting an active timber sale.
+Eye and ear protection are available, but if you have your own, bring it with you.
 Specific items that will be checked out to students at check-in and collected before checkout are: